shekar98/team/KubernetesDashboardQuickStart.md

     - 1 cerebro-planner-worker pod
     - 9 cerebro-worker pods

-Let's try a few of sample dashboard operations:<br />
+Let's try a few of sample dashboard operations:

 1. Keeping the namespace as 'default', click on 'Deployments' on the left navigation panel.
    Makes sure that all CDAS services are running.
 This should include cerebro-catalog, cerebro-catalog-ui and cerebro-planner-worker.

-      2. Click on 'Pods' on the left navigation panel Make sure that the list is similar to the example above, including the desired number of pods.
+2. Click on 'Pods' on the left navigation panel
+   Make sure that the list is similar to the example above, including the desired number of pods.

 3. Click on 'Pods'.
    Scroll to the right of the cerebro-planner-worker pod and click on the icon with small horizontal bars.
 This will show the logs in a separate tab/window on your browser.
    The logs are a quick way to detect any issues with the pod.

 ### Additional Information
 Refer to https://kubernetes.io/docs/ for documentation and tutorials on kubernetes